ivanbgd/stock-trading-cli-with-async-streams/README.md

     - http://127.0.0.1:3000/tail/n - where `n` is the number of the most recent batches that a user wants to examine.
       Each batch contains processed data (performance indicators) for all S&P 500 symbols.
       The batches are created at regular time intervals.
+      Returns batches in the JSON format.
+    - http://127.0.0.1:3000/tailstr/n - similar to `tail`, but returns batches in the String format.

 ## Additional Explanation